 Traveling Around Heidelberg

-Once at Heidelberg main station, don’t make the mistake of walking to the old town.
-As with every German city, Heidelberg was not spared wartime destruction, and the large stretch of city between the main station and Bismarkplatz was cleared in the postwar period (Though even here, there are still some nice corners, but not really worth chasing after).
+Once at Heidelberg’s main station, don’t make the mistake of walking to the old town.
+As with every German city, Heidelberg was not spared wartime destruction, and the large stretch of the city between the main station and Bismarkplatz was cleared in the postwar period (Though even here, there are still some nice corners, but none really worth chasing after).

 To reach the old town, you can take a tram, bus or continue on a light-rail connection to the Altstadt Station, which will deposit you at the heart of the old town.
 The preserved old town can be divided into three parts, of which only one will likely be of interest.
-The portions of Heidelberg to the north of the Neckar River and to the south-side of the city are beautiful pieces of 19th century urban planning, full of late Historicist and Art Nouveau architecture.
-There is not anything else special to mention about them, for the most part, the quality of the buildings in these area is fairly average.
-Unfortunately, the richest collections of 19th century architecture would have been around the main station and these were lost in the war.
+The portions of Heidelberg to the north of the Neckar River and the south side of the city are beautiful pieces of 19th-century urban planning, full of late Historicist and Art Nouveau architecture.
+There is nothing special to mention about them.
+For the most part, the quality of the buildings in these areas is pretty average.
+Unfortunately, the richest collections of 19th-century architecture would have been around the main station, which were lost in the war.

-The rest of the tour will focus on the city center and explore the cityscape in chronological fashion.
-I hope this will highlight the narrative of the Baroque style and the reconstruction of the Palatinate following the destruction of the War of Palatine Succession.
+The rest of the tour will focus on the city center and chronologically explore the cityscape.
+By doing so, I will tell the story of the Baroque architectural style and the reconstruction of the Palatinate following the destruction of the War of Palatine Succession.

 Before the Fall

 In 1697 Heidelberg was reduced to ash on the orders of King Louis XIV during the War of Palatine Succession, more broadly part of the French Wars of Reunion.
-The King had been denied his decisive blow on the Holy Roman Empire and was forced to concede that would be unable to annex the entire left bank.
-Instead he launched a scorched earth campaign, burning cities, blowing up castles and driving the population across the Rhine.
+The King had been denied his decisive blow on the Holy Roman Empire and was forced to concede that he could not annex the entire left bank of the Rhine.
+Instead, he launched a scorched earth campaign, burning cities, blowing up castles, and driving the population across the Rhine.
 His goal was the utter destruction of the Rhineland, and the region never fully recovered from his campaign.

-Heidelberg played the role as capital of the Palatinate, a mid-sized state in the Holy Roman Empire that had the right to cast a vote for the Emperor.
-It was the only political entity with any strategic relevance on the left bank of the Upper-Rhine.
-Among other reasons, this was a prime motivating factor the for the French conquest and later destruction of the city.
+Heidelberg was the capital of the Palatinate, a mid-sized state in the Holy Roman Empire with the right to vote for the Emperor.
+It was the only political entity with any strategic relevance on the left bank of the Upper Rhine.
+This was a prime motivating factor for the French conquest and later destruction of Heidelberg.

 Church of the Holy Spirit

-So complete was the destruction of of Heidelberg in 1697, that there is virtually nothing left which predates this period.
+So complete was the destruction of Heidelberg in 1697 that there is virtually nothing left which predates this period.
 Indeed only the Church of Holy Spirit on the main market square offers a preserved interior space from Medieval Heidelberg.
-This is remarkable, given that the Church was not only targeted by French forces besieging the city but also intentionally sacked and set ablaze.
-It has a number of interesting characteristics which make it worth nothing.
+This is remarkable, given that the French army specifically designated the church for destruction, and they intentionally sacked it and set it ablaze.
+The building has several interesting characteristics that make it worth nothing.

-The current building replaced a late Romanesque basilica that had been completed around 1300.
+The current building replaced a late Romanesque basilica completed around 1300.
 A century later, in 1389, Elector Ruprecht III ordered the choir to be broken up for a more modern Gothic-hall design to suit his new status as King of the Germans.
-The remainder of the church was then replaced a century later in 1441 in a later Gothic style typical reflecting south German stylistic preferences.
-This can be seen with the inclusion of raised Galleries, a feature more typically associated with the Middle-Rhine and but also with later Renaissance churches in the east.
+The remainder of the church was replaced a century later in 1441, using a later Gothic style reflecting south German stylistic preferences.
+This can be seen with the inclusion of raised Galleries, a feature more typically associated with the Middle-Rhine and but also with later Renaissance churches in Eastern Germany

-The most unique stylistic feature of the building is the visual axis down the nave towards the choir.
-From the back of the church, the focus is placed not on the windows, but on the supporting pillars.
-This is enabled by the hall-church design of the choir, and draws the eyes to the triumphal arch created at the intersection of the nave and choir.
+A unique stylistic feature of the building is the visual axis down the nave towards the choir.
+From the back of the church, the focus is placed not on the windows but on the supporting pillars in the choir.
+This is enabled by the hall-church design of the choir and draws the eyes to the triumphal arch created at the intersection of the nave and choir.
 This was a design paradigm found occasionally in South German architecture, most famously in the Church of the Holy Cross in Schwäbisch Gmünd, the largest hall church in Germany.

-Of the once rich collection of epitaphs and effigies celebrating the local nobility and patrons of the city, most were destroyed and plundered by the French.
-Only the sarcophagus of King Ruprecht III remains, in its late Gothic glory.
-Additionally, several fresco survived the centuries including the angelic concert in the nave ceiling and the list of family arms on the southern transept wall.
+Of the once-rich collection of epitaphs and effigies celebrating the local nobility and patrons of the city, most were destroyed and plundered by the French.
+Only the sarcophagus of King Ruprecht III remains in its late Gothic glory.
+Additionally, several frescos survived the centuries, including the angelic concert in the nave ceiling and the list of family arms on the southern transept wall.
 Most of the baroque furnishings were distributed after WWII to other churches emptied of their inventory, and today only the pulpit remains of the original liturgical inventory.

 More visible from the cityscape is the exterior roof of the church.
 Once the French allowed people to return to the ruined city, the church was the first building to receive repairs.
 On this note, the roof is special, being one the first, and the oldest surviving mansard roof in Germany.
 It reflects the beginnings of the architectural ambition that would shape the reconstruction of Heidelberg and later Mannheim.